TtesseractT/A-VA/README.md

 ### Credits

-Built by Uhmbrella (POC).
+Built by TtesseractT.
 Uses DuckDB for storage and a simple numpy vector index; LLM backend is pluggable (Ollama-friendly).